-(b) Adjustment of engine torque due to auxiliaries fitted for the emissions test of this Annex.
+(b) Adjustment of engine torque due to auxiliaries fitted for the emissions test

-Where auxiliaries are fitted in accordance with Appendix 2 there shall be no adjustment to the maximum torque for the respective test speed taken from the engine mapping performed according to paragraph 7.6.2.
+Where auxiliaries are fitted in accordance with Appendix A.2 to this Annex, there shall be no adjustment to the maximum torque for the respective test speed taken from the engine mapping performed according to paragraph 7.6.2. of this Annex.